-The consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).

-IFRSs are comprised by the IFRS and by the International Accounting Standards (IAS), their Amendments and Interpretations to both IFRS and IAS (IFRIC and SIC, respectively).
+IFRS include the International Accounting Standards (IAS), their Amendments and Interpretations to both IFRS and IAS (IFRIC and SIC, respectively).

-The preparation of the consolidated financial statements in accordance with the adopted IFRSs requires the use of certain critical accounting estimates.
+The preparation of the consolidated financial statements in accordance with the adopted IFRS requires the use of certain critical accounting estimates.
 It also requires TPG's Management to use its judgment when applying TPG accounting policies.
-The areas in which significant judgments and estimates have been made when preparing the consolidated financial statements and their effect, are described in Note 2f.
+The areas in which significant judgments and estimates have been made when preparing the consolidated financial statements and their effect, are described in Note 2.f.

-TPG is required to report its financial information to the Institutional Stock Exchange (Bolsa Institucional de Valores, S.A. de C.V. or BIVA for its Spanish acronym) and to the National Securities and Exchange Commission (Comisión Nacional Bancaria y de Valores or CNBV for its Spanish acronym) while being the manager of the Irrevocable trust number CIB/3370, which was created due to the issuance of securitized certificates (Certificados Bursátiles or CEBURES) on March 2, 2020; as well as to the Singapore Stock Exchange (SGX) due to the Senior Notes issuance described in Note 11.
+TPG is required to report its financial information to the Institutional Stock Exchange (Bolsa Institucional de Valores, S.A. de C.V. or BIVA for its Spanish acronym) and to the National Securities and Exchange Commission (Comisión Nacional Bancaria y de Valores or CNBV for its Spanish acronym) due to the issuance of securitized certificates (Certificados Bursátiles or CEBURES); as well as to the Singapore Stock Exchange (SGX) due to the Senior Notes issuance described in Note 11.

-TPG consolidated financial statements as of December 31, 2021 were approved by Mr. Alejandro Enrique Rodríguez Sánchez (Chief Financial Officer, TPG) and by Mr. Gildardo Lara Bayón (Corporate Controlling Director, Grupo Salinas) on April 27, 2022.
+TPG consolidated financial statements as of December 31, 2022 were approved by Mr. Alejandro Enrique Rodríguez Sánchez (Chief Financial Officer, TPG) and by Mr. Gildardo Lara Bayón (Corporate Controlling Director, Grupo Salinas) on April 28, 2023.
 Said consolidated financial statements will be subject to the Board of Directors' and Stockholders approval at their upcoming meetings.
 The Stockholders can modify the financial statements after their issuance in accordance with the Mexican General Corporate Law.